colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

     return base_df
 ```

-Well, I guess that worked.
-Now it's time to make each year's matrix.
+The function runs properly.
+Now it's time to generate the matrix for each year.

 ```python